We Started as a Mission

 The group purchased a lot across the street (present parsonage) for $200.
 Bill Buckler, a converted bartender, and his wife held the meetings.

-Becoming "Second Free Methodist Church"
+We Became Known as "Second Free Methodist Church"

 In need of a pastor, the mission learned of the First Free Methodist Church, a church on the East Side of town that still exists at the same location today.
 The wife of the pastor there, H.E.
 Perigo, came to be the first pastor of the new church.
 They united with the Free Methodists and organized the "Second Free Methodist Church" in 1916 with 12 charter members.
 A basement was dug on the empty lot and by 1923, the completed church was dedicated.